bokeh/bokeh/sphinx/source/docs/dev_guide.rst

     place to    talk about details of implementations as well as proposed features and ideas for Bokeh.

-Bokeh Roadmap
+Bokeh roadmap
     The `Bokeh roadmap`_ contains goals for Bokeh as a tool and as a community.

-Contributing.md on GitHub
+CONTRIBUTING.md on GitHub
     The file `CONTRIBUTING.md`_ provides a quick overview of the processes used in Bokeh's GitHub repository.

-Github Repository
+Github repository
     The source code for Bokeh, the bokeh.org website, and many other aspects of Bokeh are hosted on https://github.com/bokeh.
 A good way to get started is to look through open issues in our `issue tracker`_.